ClaireMakers/JavaScript-curriculum-work-in-progress/2_Building_A_Simple_Server_With_Express/3_Promises_And_Fetch.md

 - Showing pending promise
 - Showing res.json()
 - Show anti-pattern - for instance, try to push an element to an array outside the function, and show that it's not possible to do that.
-]
+- Show that you can't return anything outside of a promise chain ]

 ```